manuparra/digital-transformation-smart-agriculture/it-criteria-digital-transformation/README.md

-# General criteria for enterprise IT selection for Digital Transformation
+# General criteria for IT selection on Digital Transformation

 - Understand why ICTs are fundamental to the digital transformation model of an Agri business.
 - To understand the ICT change in the company and its potential.